-Two Days in Nantes, Day 1
+Two Days in Nantes: Day One

 After a good breakfast, head to the Château de Nantes and History Museum to learn about the city’s history.

-Located in the city center, the Castle of the Dukes of Brittany is an elegant Gothic fortress dating from the 15th century.
-The visit to the Castle is a must, especially the free tour of the ramparts.
-From the top of the ramparts you can take advantage of different points of view, in particular over the famous LU tower (Lu is a local biscuits brand).
+Located in the city center, the Château des Ducs de Bretagne is an elegant Gothic fortress dating from the 15th century.
+The visit to this French château is a must, especially the free tour of the ramparts.
+From the top of the ramparts, there are great views, in particular over the famous LU tower (Lu is a famous biscuits brand in France).

 Outside, there’s a sculpture of Anne de Bretagne, the most famous Duchess of Brittany who became Queen of France by marriage.

 Around Place Royale

 After lunch let’s head to Graslin, an elegant neighborhood shaped thanks to the industrial and financial success of the city in the 18th and 19th centuries.
-The semi pedestrian area offers beautiful architecture, good shopping, and pleasant terraces for a coffee or a glass of wine.
+The semi pedestrian area offers beautiful architecture, good shopping, and pleasant outdoor terraces for a coffee or a glass of wine.

 The best way to explore this district is to wander with no particular direction.
 Sooner or later, however, you will end up at Place Royale and your visit should also include the Graslin Square and Theater as well as the Passage Pommeraye, with an architecture very similar to the covered passages of Paris.

-Two Days in Nantes, Day 2
+Two Days in Nantes: Day Two

-Memorial to the Abolition of Slavery
+Memorial of the Abolition of Slavery

 Jules Verne Museum

-The museum is located on the top of a hill with good views over the Loire River and Ile de Nantes.
+The museum is located on the top of a hill with good views over the Loire River and the Ile de Nantes.
 In the small garden just in front of the museum, you can find Capitan Nemo enjoying the views, go and say hi!